Nathaniel Palmer

-Nathaniel Brown Palmer (August 8, 1799June 21, 1877) was an American seal hunter, explorer, sailing captain, and ship designer.
-He gave his name to Palmer Land, Antarctica, which he explored in 1820 on his sloop Hero.
+Nathaniel Brown Palmer (August 8, 1799 – June 21, 1877) was an American seal hunter, explorer, sailing captain, ship designer, and a whale hunter, known for being the first person to sight continental Antarctica.
+He gave his name to Palmer Land, which he explored in 1820 on his sloop Hero.
 He was born in Stonington, Connecticut, and was a descendant of Walter Palmer, one of the town's founders.